Fee Fee's Problem

-Before I could answer Scruffy, Aunt Ena said, “You can come Scruffy, but you really don't have to worry about Razel.”
+Before I could answer Scruffy, Aunt Edna said, “You can come Scruffy, but you really don't have to worry about Razel.”

-I looked at Aunt Ena with surprise and asked, “Can you hear what Scruffy says too?”
+I looked at Aunt Edna with surprise and asked, “Can you hear what Scruffy says too?”

-I studied Aunt Ena for a bit before I said, “In a way your gift is better than mine.
+I studied Aunt Edna for a bit before I said, “In a way your gift is better than mine.
 People can lie with words but they can't lie with their feelings.”

-Aunt Ena laughed, “Well I think we are tied.
+Aunt Edna laughed, “Well I think we are tied.
 Animals don't lie.
 I would gladly trade your gifts at times.
-I would prefer talking to animals than knowing when people are lying.”
+I would prefer communicating animals, than knowing when people are lying.”

 I cocked my head and said, “You have a point.
-Well, since we can't trade we can work together.
-Then we will have the best of both worlds.”
+Well, since we can't trade our gifts, we can work together.”

-Aunt Ena said with a big smile, “You have a deal partner.
+Aunt Edna said with a big smile, “You have a deal partner.
 What do you say?
 Lets get going.”

-Aunt Ena, Scruffy and I climbed into Aunt Ena's old Pickup truck.
+Aunt Edna, Scruffy and I climbed into Aunt Edna's old Pickup truck.
 Scruffy was in the middle.
-Aunt Ena pumped the gas a few times, pushed in the clutch and turned the key.
+Aunt Edna pumped the gas a few times, pushed in the clutch and turned the key.
 The old truck shuttered to life.
-She then grabbed the scull headed shifter knob.
+She then grabbed the scull headed gear shift knob.
 With some effort she strong-armed the truck into reverse.
 She backed down the driveway and turned onto the dirt road that led to the main road.
 We bounced and swerved as we drove past fenced pastures.
 After about a quarter mile we turned on to the paved road, that would take us into town and the vet's office.

 Dogs in cages